alexertech/greyhat_blog/README.md

 - Posts
   - Blob rendering time is slower, need to create variant versions using Active Storage
   - Add checkbox to enable / disable if a post should be public
-  - ✅ Markdown support with Trix editor and image paste functionality

 - Comments
   - Allow comments in posts